mlxndr/p/mainz25/content.md

 ## Conclusion

-* Rigorous quality assurance through enhancement focus
+* We aim for rigorous quality assurance through an enhancement focus
-* Respects academic autonomy
+  - That respects academic autonomy
-* Ensures systematic oversight
+  - That ensures systematic oversight
-* Promotes continuous improvement
+  - That promotes continuous improvement
-* Model for enhancement-focused quality management
-* Adaptable to different institutional contexts
+  - That is adaptable to different institutional contexts